ucla-oarc-web/WebBlocks/README.md

 WebBlocks is built via `rake`, a Ruby build utility similar to GNU `make`.
 As such, the following are required to use WebBlocks:

-* ruby
 * gem
 * rubygems
 * bundler
 * rake

-The Rakefile itself requires several additional tools:
+The rake build file (Rakefile) also requires several tools:

 * git
 * sass